notunrandom/homebrew-cardano/README.md

 You only need to have previously installed [Homebrew](https://brew.sh/), which supports MacOS and Linux.

-*Precompiled binaries are provided for MacOS Tahoe on Silicon (ARM), and Ubuntu 22.04 on x86.
-On other platforms installation will require about 20 minutes because it entails compiling from source.*
+*Precompiled binaries are provided for MacOS Tahoe and Sequoia on Silicon (ARM), Ubuntu 22.04 on x86 and Ubuntu 24.04 on ARM.
+On some other platforms installation may require about 20 minutes if it entails compiling from source.*

 ## Installation